adamwshero/terraform-aws-kms/README.md

 ## Usage

 You can create a customer managed key (CMK) for use with the [Mozilla SOPS](https://github.com/mozilla/sops) tool.
-The module will output a kms-sops.yaml for you to use with the SOPS tool for encrypting and decrypting files.
+The module will create the CMK and also create a kms-sops.yaml for you to use with the SOPS tool for encrypting and decrypting files.

 ### Terraform Example